unixzii/cyandev.io/data/posts/why-ownership-matters.md

 handleToFileA.write(...)
 ```

-Actually you don’t need explicit `close` method, non-copyable types support the RAII technique.
+Actually you don’t need an explicit `close` method, as non-copyable types support the RAII technique.
 You can just release your resources in `deinit`:

 ```swift
 struct FileDescriptor: ~Copyable {